tufts-ml/SSL-vs-SSL-benchmark/README.md

 # SSL-vs-SSL-benchmark
-Code for benchmark comparing self-supervised and semi-supervised deep classifiers for medical images
+This is the code for benchmark comparing self-supervised and semi-supervised deep classifiers for medical images

 # Setup